Unsupervised Defect Detection for Surgical Instruments: Introduction

 Nevertheless, applying these advanced methods directly to surgical instrument inspection reveals a substantial performance gap, as demonstrated in this paper.
 The unique characteristics of the surgical instrument domain necessitate tailored adaptations.
 We identify three key obstacles that hinder the performance of existing methods: \textbf{(1) Background Interference:} The variable backgrounds common in surgical inspection settings (e.g., textured surgical towels or sterilization wraps) introduce spurious signals, resulting in high false-positive rates. \textbf{(2) Subtle Defects:} Clinically significant defects—such as fine scratches, small cracks, or minor contamination—are often subtle and easily missed by models tuned for more conspicuous industrial defects. \textbf{(3) Domain Shift:} Pretrained encoders utilized in unsupervised anomaly detection, such as Vision Transformers (ViT)~\cite{dosovitskiy2020image,oquab2023dinov2}, are typically optimized on natural images (e.g., ImageNet 1k~\cite{deng2009imagenet}).
 They struggle to capture the specialized features of surgical instruments (e.g., metallic surfaces, diverse geometries) necessary for accurate inspection.

 In this work, we introduce a method designed to bridge this gap and enable robust surgical instrument inspection by adapting existing unsupervised methods.
-To support evaluation, we also constructed a dataset that contains defect-free surgical instrument images and realistic instrument defects.
-Our contributions are summarized as follows: \begin{itemize} \item We leverage the Segment Anything Model (SAM) to segment instruments and apply background masking, focusing analysis exclusively on the instrument region and suppressing background-induced false positives. \item We introduce a patch-based processing strategy, enabling higher resolution analysis and improving sensitivity to small, fine-grained defects compared to whole-image processing. \item We mitigate domain shift by applying Low-Rank Adaptation to pretrained encoders, enhancing their ability to represent instrument-specific features efficiently. \end{itemize}
+Specifically, we propose a pre-processing strategy to suppress background-induced false positives, facilitating the image analysis to focus exclusively on the instrument regions.
+We also introduce a patch-based process, enabling higher resolution analysis and improving sensitivity to small, fine-grained defects.
+Finally, we mitigate domain shift through Low-Rank Adaptation to pretrained encoders, enhancing their ability to represent instrument-specific features efficiently.
+To support evaluation, we constructed a dataset that contains defect-free surgical instrument images and realistic instrument defects.

-Through these integrated adaptations, we demonstrate that methods such as Dinomaly~\cite{guo2025dinomaly} and DRAEM~\cite{Zavrtanik_2021_ICCV} can be effectively deployed for surgical instrument inspection, transforming them into viable and reliable tools for clinical quality assurance.
+Through these integrated strategies, we demonstrate that methods such as Dinomaly~\cite{guo2025dinomaly} and DRAEM~\cite{Zavrtanik_2021_ICCV} can be effectively deployed for surgical instrument inspection, transforming them into viable and reliable tools for clinical quality assurance.